-Which Apple Watch color should you get: Silver, gold, rose gold, gray, black, or white?
+Which Apple Watch color should you get: Silver, gold, gray, black, or white ceramic?

 Reader comments

-Which Apple Watch color should you get: Silver, gold, rose gold, gray, black, or white?
+Which Apple Watch color should you get: Silver, gold, gray, black, or white ceramic?

 I still have the space grey Gen0 Apple Watch.
 At times I wish I had silver or chrome as more 3rd party bands are chrome so it would be an overall better look.
 Ceramic is cool but it not anything I would pay for.